 If your standard Facebook-based content marketing strategy starts to fail and you still want to capture a greater share of Facebook users, try using Facebook ads.
 They’re relatively inexpensive, with options as low as $5 per day, and you can use them on a trial basis to see whether they’re worth it for your brand.
 They’re also easy to create and manage, so you’ll quickly learn whether your ads are doing a good job of attracting new likes and site visitors.
 Since Facebook likes to make money (and we can’t blame them), it’s likely that organic news feed visibility will continue to drop in favor of paid ad space.
 It may or may not be worth it, depending on your audience and budget.

 Facebook isn’t the only social option for your brand; there are countless other opportunities, some of which are likely more important for your target demographics.
 Integrate your other social media profiles, such as Vine or Twitter, with Facebook to double your reach without necessitating an independent posting strategy.
 Or, start moving your efforts away from Facebook altogether in favor of social platforms that allow you greater visibility and more targeted interactions.

 Facebook will likely continue to decrease or at least change the presence of brand posts in users’ news feeds, so watch your analytics like a hawk to take note of diminished impact or sudden changes.
-Facebook marketing, like SEO and content marketing as a whole, is a cat-and-mouse style chase that relies on quickly responding to the latest technological changes.
+Facebook marketing, like SEO link building service and content marketing as a whole, is a cat-and-mouse style chase that relies on quickly responding to the latest technological changes.
 Implement these strategies to stay ahead of the curve—at least for the time being—and maximize your chances of showing up in your users’ news feeds.